 There are programs like Turnitin; however, that can help put a dent in the percentage of dishonest submissions.
 Generally, services like these are dependent on using a search function to compare a student’s work against the wealth of knowledge stored in a database.
 But this means that anything outside of the database’s stored data could potentially pass.
 Machine learning has the potential to improve the accuracy rate of detecting plagiarism.
 Rather than relying on a single database, its sensors can be triggered by the words or phrases the machines learn over time.

 Credit scores are ratings that can either help or hinder someone from making traditionally big purchases.
 When trying to buy a house or a car, most consumers need to enlist the help of a bank in order to secure a loan to cover the costs.
 A credit score can determine the interest rate, length and other factors of the loan terms.
 It can also help a bank in justifying refusal of a loan.
 Getting all of your personal information verified can take time and affect the customized terms than the financial institutions will offer.
 With the development of machine learning, your credit score will not be the only way your risk is assessed.
 The purpose of credit scores is to determine whether or not you should be given a loan based on the likelihood of your ability to make timely payments back to the lending party.
-This good-faith agreement is used before approving credit cards, home loans, and even education loans.
+This good-faith agreement is used before approving credit cards, home loans, short-term loans, and even education loans.
 Machine learning could not only make this process faster by gaining and retaining knowledge about customers, but it could also help determine how high or low the actual risk assessment would be.
 Banks and other lenders who make use of this technology could see a drastic decrease in the amount of delinquent accounts they are held responsible for.